 There is no information on this point in the decision, but if the father’s family expected to be paid rent each month, it would be very costly.
 Child support is approximately $3,169 per month and spousal support is $343 month.
 A very conservative estimate on market rent on the home would be approximately $1,500 per month and utilities would be an additional few hundred per month.
 These expenses are getting very close to the entirety of the father’s take home pay each month.

 Whether or not to separate is always a difficult decision.
 Sometimes, living under the same roof, but separate and apart is an option.
-If you are at the point where you are going to leave the matrimonial home, ensure that each person has the financial resources to provide the necessities for the children.
+If you are at the point where you are going to leave the matrimonial home, ensure that each person has the financial resources to provide the necessities for the children after a divorce.

 It this situation, the father could have made a different decision.
 By ensuring the mother had financial resources to care for herself, there may have been a different outcome.
-Instead, the father is now paying almost his entire salary in support payments.
+Instead, the father is now paying almost his entire salary in support payments from the divorce.

 Contact Hearty Law if you are considering separation.
 Hearty Law provides legal services on spousal support, child support, retroactive support, hidden assets, concealed income, property distribution and other family law financial needs.
 Either complete the contact form here, or email firstname.lastname@example.org or email@example.com.